toralf/torutils/README.md

 ```

 Best is to (re-)start Tor afterwards.
-The live statistics are shown by:
+The live statistics are given by:

 ```bash
 sudo watch -t ./ipv4-rules.sh